BuseNurAydn/BuseNurAydn/README.md

 ### About Me
 - 🔭 I’m currently working on FullStack Web Developer
-- 🌱 I’m currently learning on React, Scss, .netCore
+- 🌱 I’m currently learning on React.js, Scss, .netCore
 - 📫 How to reach me: busenuraydin521@gmail.com